Watch Intentional Money Moves Live with Leah Hadley every Tuesday at noon ET on YouTube

 Raising your rates or asking for a raise is not entitlement.
 It is alignment.
 If your skills have grown, your paycheck should too.

-If you want simple, supportive guidance to help you take control of your money and build confidence heading into 2026, join our free challenge:
+If you want simple, supportive guidance to help you understand your retirement plan and stop leaving money on the table, join our free 401(k) Masterclass.

-This challenge is designed to meet you where you are.
-No judgment.
-No complicated math.
-Just clear guidance and support.
+This masterclass is designed to meet you where you are.

 Related Reading: